jbhammon/SI507-HW6/README.md

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

 We can change how the 'innerHTML' is being changed on the first line of the function displayInformation().
 Before it was changing the text in <h1> tags from 'A name or title goes here' to 'A name', but replacing 'A name' with 'Jackson Hammond' will display my name at the top of the page.

 * **What does the word `document` represent in this code?
 Explain briefly.**

+The word 'document' here is an object representing the HTML page the javascript is contained in.
+It gives us a way to for our javascript to interact with the elements and data on the page.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

+The code is counting the number of <li> elements on the page, and then setting the value of the element with the ID 'items' equal to that count.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+The background would be white (#ffffff) is there was no javascript on the page.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+There is a <style> tag after the <script> tag, and it defines some CSS that changes the appearance of <p> tags.
+Those grey boxes and borders are the result of that CSS.
+We could change the color from grey to blue by changing the value being given to the 'background-color' property from '#b3b3b3' to 'blue'.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**